Los Angeles Lakers

 The Los Angeles Lakers are an American professional basketball team based in Los Angeles.
 The Lakers compete in the National Basketball Association (NBA) as a member of the Pacific Division of the Western Conference.
 The Lakers play their home games at Crypto.com Arena, an arena they share with the Los Angeles Sparks of the Women's National Basketball Association (WNBA) and the Los Angeles Kings of the National Hockey League (NHL).
-The Lakers are one of the most successful teams in the history of the NBA with 17 championships, the second most in the league behind the Boston Celtics.
+The Lakers are one of the most successful teams in the history of the NBA with 17 championships, second to the Boston Celtics.

-The franchise began in 1946 as the Detroit Gems of the National Basketball League (NBL).
-After one season, a new ownership relocated the team to Minneapolis, Minnesota, and renamed the team as the Minneapolis Lakers.
+The franchise began in 1946 as the Detroit Gems of the National Basketball League (NBL), and are one of only eight teams from the NBA's first decade that are still operating today.
+After one season, a new owner moved the team to Minneapolis, and renamed it the Minneapolis Lakers.
 The Lakers won the 1948 NBL championship before joining the rival Basketball Association of America, where they won the 1949 BAA championship.
-Following the merger of the NBL and the BAA into the NBA in 1949, the Lakers won four of the next five NBA championships.
-After struggling financially in the late 1950s, they relocated to Los Angeles before the 1960–61 season.
+After the merger of the NBL and the BAA into the NBA in 1949, the Lakers won four of the next five NBA championships.
+After struggling financially in the late 1950s, they moved to Los Angeles before the 1960–61 season.

 The Lakers made the NBA Finals six times in the 1960s, but lost every series to the Celtics, beginning their long and storied rivalry.
 In 1968, the Lakers acquired four-time NBA Most Valuable Player (MVP) Wilt Chamberlain, and won their sixth NBA title in 1972, led by coach Bill Sharman.
-After the retirement of Chamberlain, the team traded for superstar Kareem Abdul-Jabbar.
-Two big changes came in 1979; first, Jerry Buss purchased the Lakers, and pioneered a vision of basketball as entertainment as well as sport.
+After Chamberlain retired, the team traded for superstar Kareem Abdul-Jabbar.
+Two big changes came in 1979; first, Jerry Buss purchased the Lakers and pioneered a vision of basketball as entertainment as well as sport.
 Second, the Lakers drafted Magic Johnson first overall in the 1979 NBA draft.
-The combination of Johnson, a prodigy point guard, and dominant center in Abdul-Jabbar provided the Lakers with superstars to anchor their roster.
-The promotion of head coach Pat Riley in 1981 and addition of forward James Worthy through the 1982 draft established the Lakers as an NBA powerhouse throughout the 1980s.
-The franchise won five championships in a nine-year span, including two out of three marquee Finals matchups against the Celtics.
+Johnson, a prodigy point guard, and dominant center Abdul-Jabbar became Lakers superstars.
+The promotion of head coach Pat Riley in 1981 and addition of forward James Worthy in the 1982 draft established the Lakers as an NBA powerhouse in the 1980s.
+The franchise won five championships in nine years, including two of three Finals matchups against the Celtics.
 The Lakers were defeated by their Boston archrivals in the 1984 Finals, but triumphed over them in 1985 and 1987.